Setting up your domain in Cloudflare

-On the next screen (Websites), click on the "+ Add Site" button.
+On the next screen (Websites), click on the "Get Started" button.

-Enter the domain you want to connect, and click "Add site"
+Enter the domain you want to connect, and click "Continue"

 Once that is done, you will be given a screen to select a plan.

-Scroll all the way down and select the "Free" plan, which is what we need for our purposes.
+Scroll down and select the "Free" plan, which is what we need for our purposes.